PiyushSaxena05/Orvixa/README.md

 - Payment signatures are verified **server-side only**, via HMAC-SHA256, before a transaction is ever marked `SUCCESS`.
 The client's claim is never trusted directly.
 - Razorpay secret key never leaves the backend; only the public key ID is returned to the frontend.
+- Passwords are hashed with BCrypt before storage; plaintext passwords are never persisted.
+- Authentication is stateless JWT (24-hour expiry) validated on every request by a custom filter — no server-side session store.
+- **Every** endpoint that touches transaction data derives `userId` from the verified JWT, never from client input — this closes the earlier gap where any client could impersonate any `userId` by simply naming it in the request.
-- CORS is scoped to `/api/**` and restricted to the known local frontend origin.
+- CORS is scoped to the known local frontend origin.
-- **Not yet implemented:** user authentication/authorization (see Roadmap) — currently `userId` is passed directly by the client, which is fine for a local learning build but would need real auth (e.g. JWT + login) before this touches real users or real money.
+- **Not yet hardened for production:** the JWT secret lives in `application.properties` rather than a secrets manager, there's no refresh-token flow (token just expires after 24h), and the H2 console is left open for local development — all fine for a learning build, not for real users or real money.

 ---